oreluk/subShift/README.md

-## Sync Subs
+## Subtitle Shift (subShift)

-subSync is a python script used to take a subtitle file and adjust all time stamps by a fixed amount.
+subShift is a script which is used to modify any subtitle file by shifting/adjusting time stamps by a given amount.

 ## Code Example
-Usage: **subSync(fileLocation, changeAmount)**
+Usage: **subShift(fileLocation, changeAmount)**

 Input: **fileLocation** is a string specifying the location of the subtitle.  **changeAmount** is a integer value specifying in milliseconds the amount to advance or delay a subtitle file.